 Great Expectations is the thirteenth of the fifteen novels written by the Victorian writer Charles Dickens and first appeared in 1860.
 In an age before the reverence of celebrity, Dickens was already a very famous man at this point both in the United Kingdom and also North America.
 The novel, like David Copperfield, is narrated in the first person.

 Great Expectations tells the story of Pip, an orphan boy adopted by his abusive older sister and her kind husband, the blacksmith Joe Gargery who live on the Kent marshes.
-One day, while visiting his parents graves in the churchyard, Pip meets an escaped convict, Abel Magwitch.
-Although frightened by Magwitch, Pip is able to help him with food and keeps quiet about his presence.
+One day, while visiting his the graves of his parents graves in the churchyard, Pip meets an escaped convict, Abel Magwitch.
+Although frightened by Magwitch, Pip is able to help him with food, a file to escape his chains and keeps quiet about his presence.

 Whilst living with the Gargery’s, Pip is sent to pay regular visits to an elderly rich lady, Miss Havisham.
 Havisham is a cold, bitter old woman after being jilted.
 She passes this bitterness to her adopted daughter Estella, who learns to toy with and break men’s hearts.
 Pip falls for the beguiling Estella.

 Miss Havisham pays for Pip to be an apprentice at the forge with Joe, but he is unhappy and has greater expectations.
 Pip looks down on Joe’s profession.
 When the lawyer Jaggers reveals to Pip that he has inherited a fortune from an anonymous benefactor, he is able to escape this life.